How To Clear Your Pool With Flocculant [Guide]

 How Long Does Pool Flocculant Take to Work?

-It needs 2 hours with the pump on, and at least 8 hours with the pump off, and then the pool needs to be vacuumed.
+It needs 2 hours with the pool pump on, and at least 8 hours with the pump off.
+Then the pool needs to be vacuumed.
 It’s a quicker fix than a whole deep clean, but it still takes a little foresight and planning ahead.

 As soon as you have vacuumed and re-balanced the water chemistry, your pool is good to go again!